jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Security-Group-Configuration.md

 #### **Step 2, Associate VM/Container Instance**

-1. Open JD Cloud Console and select Elastic Compute >> VM >> Security Group Page (or Elastic Compute >> Container Service >> Security Group, and this Help takes VM as an example), enter the console security group list page, Select the **Associate VM** button to popup the Associate VM  window; or click the security group name to enter the security group details page, select the **VM** TAB page, click the **Add** button to popup the Associate VM  window;
+1. Open JD Cloud & AI Console and select Elastic Compute >> VM >> Security Group Page (or Elastic Compute >> Container Service >> Security Group, and this Help takes VM as an example), enter the console security group list page, Select the **Associate VM** button to popup the Associate VM  window; or click the security group name to enter the security group details page, select the **VM** TAB page, click the **Add** button to popup the Associate VM  window;

  ![](/image/Networking/Virtual-Private-Cloud/Operation-Guide/Security-Group-Configuration/Step3.png)